aiven/aiven-docs/docs/products/postgresql/concepts/pg-shared-buffers.md

 title: Aiven for PostgreSQL® shared buffers
 ---

-Learn what Aiven for PostgreSQL® shared buffers are and why use them.
-Find out how using shared buffers impacts performance and how to set them up properly.
-Finally, discover how to inspect the database cache performance and and the query cache performance and check out how to put data into cache manually.
+Use shared buffers to share memory over multiple sessions.
+Discover how to inspect the database cache performance and the query cache performance and learn how to put data into cache manually.

-## About shared buffers

 There are two primary memory allocations in Aiven for PostgreSQL that drastically impact the performance of queries: `shared_buffers` (the